 Accounting principles not yet implemented.
-See Note 10 to the Consolidated Financial Statements.
+See Note 9 to the Consolidated Financial Statements.

 Outlook.
-While demand has stabilized across most product segments, certain customers are seeking lower cost Asian sources as alternatives to the Company's products.
+While demand has stabilized across most product segments, certain customers continue to seek lower priced Asian sources as alternatives to the Company's products.
 CompX believes the impact of this will be mitigated through ongoing initiatives to expand both new products and new market opportunities.
-Asian sourced competitive pricing pressures are expected to continue to be a challenge as Asian manufacturers, particularly those located in China, gain market share.
+Asian sourced competitive pricing pressures are expected to continue to be a challenge.
 The Company's strategy in responding to the competitive pricing pressure has included reducing production cost through product reengineering, improvement in manufacturing processes or moving production to lower-cost facilities, including our own Asian based manufacturing facilities.
 The Company also has emphasized and focused on opportunities where it can provide value-added customer support services that Asian based manufacturers are generally unable to provide.
 The combination of the Company's cost control initiatives together with its value-added approach to development and marketing of products are believed to help mitigate the impact of pricing pressures from Asian competitors.

-Additionally, the Company's cost for steel continues to be unstable due to the continued high demand and shortages in various parts of the world.
-While the Company has thus far been able to pass a majority of its higher raw material costs on to its customers through price increases and surcharges, there is no assurance that the Company would be able to continue to pass along any additional higher costs to its customers.
-The price increases and surcharges may accelerate the efforts of some of the Company's customers to find less expensive products from foreign manufacturers.
-The Company will continue to focus on cost improvement initiatives, utilizing lean manufacturing techniques and prudent balance sheet management in order to minimize the impact of lower sales, particularly to the office furniture industry, and to develop value-added customer relationships with an additional focus on sales of the Company's higher-margin ergonomic computer support systems to improve operating results.
-These actions, along with other activities to eliminate excess capacity, are designed to position the Company to expand more effectively on both new product and new market opportunities to improve Company profitability.
+The Company will continue to focus on cost improvement initiatives, utilizing lean manufacturing techniques and prudent balance sheet management in order to minimize the impact of lower sales, particularly to the office furniture industry, and to develop value-added customer relationships with an additional focus on sales of the Company's higher-margin ergonomic computer support systems and security products to improve operating results.
+These actions, along with other activities to eliminate excess capacity, have been designed to position the Company to expand more effectively on both new product and new market opportunities to improve Company profitability.